 The hominids evolved about 5-8million years ago.
 Homo Sapiens (that’s us) evolved about 100, 000 years ago.
 The basic purpose for evolution is survival of the species.
 Whether that is our upright posture for greater exploration, our combination of sharp and blunt teeth to suit an omnivorous diet or the finely tuned hormonal system to regulate all of our biological functions.

 The key point here is that your body wants to remain stable and alive, any threat to that and the body is going to fight for you.
 You get sick, your body sends in the anti-bodies, you get too cold and your body starts shivering to produce heat and makes you want to urinate so that you have less volume in your body to keep warm.
-So how does this impact your desire to change my health and fitness?
+So how should this impact your desire to change your health and fitness?
 Mainly because your body doesn’t know what you have consciously decided to do.

 Consider these examples;